osanstrong/arfc.github.io/software/moltres/moltres.md

 ## Development

-API documentation for those interested in understanding or developing Moltres can be found [here](https://arfc.github.io/moltres/).
-If you ever want to contribute changes to the Moltres repository, make sure you run `scripts/install-format-hook.sh` before making any commits.
+If you ever want to
+contribute changes to the Moltres repository, make sure you run `scripts/install-format-hook.sh` before making any commits.
 This will ensure that any commits you make adhere to the MOOSE/Moltres C++ style.
 Pull requests